UO-OACISS/apex/doc/webdocs/docs/feature.md

 * **Kokkos** - Using the Kokkos profiling interface, APEX can capture performance data related to Kokkos parallel abstractions.
 * **RAJA** - Using the RAJA profiling interface, APEX can capture performance data related to RAJA parallel abstractions.
 Unlike Kokkos, RAJA doesn't give any details, so don't expect much.
 * **CUDA** - Using the NVIDIA CUPTI and NVML libraries, APEX can capture runtime and driver API calls as well as memory transfers and kernels executed on a device, and monitor GPU utilization.
+* **HIP** - Using the AMD Roctracer, Rocprofiler and ROCM-SMI libraries, APEX can capture runtime and driver API calls as well as memory transfers and kernels executed on a device, and monitor GPU utilization.
+* **Intel SYCL** - Using the Intel Level0 libraries, APEX can capture runtime and driver API calls as well as memory transfers and kernels executed on a device, and monitor GPU utilization.
+* **PhiProf** - APEX is integrated with support to intercept PhiProf profiling data.
+See <https://github.com/fmihpc/phiprof>.
+* **StarPU** - APEX is integrated with support to profile StarPU.
+See <https://starpu.gitlabpages.inria.fr>.
-* **Distributed Execution over MPI** - While APEX doesn't measure MPI function calls, it is "MPI-aware", and can detect when used in a distributed run so that each process can write separate or aggregated performance data.
+* **Distributed Execution over MPI** - While APEX doesn't measure all MPI function calls, it is "MPI-aware", and can detect when used in a distributed run so that each process can write separate or aggregated performance data.
+APEX provides rudimentary support for measuring point-to-point and collectives.

 ## Parallel Models with Experimental Support / In Development / Wish List

 * **Argobots** - APEX has been used to instrument services based on Argobots, but it is not integrated into the runtime.
 * **TBB** - The APEX team is evaluating integrated TBB support.
-* **Legion** - No plans at this time, but open to exploring it.
+* **Legion** - No plans at this time.
 * **Charm++** - No plans at this time.
+* **Iris** - Plans are afoot.
+Stay tuned.
+* **YAKL** - Plans are afoot.
+Stay tuned.

 ## Introspection